paulmach/orb/README.md

 Package `orb` defines a set of types for working with 2d geo and planar/projected geometric data in Golang.
 There are a set of sub-packages that use these types to do interesting things.
-They each provider their own README with extra info.
+They each provide their own README with extra info.

 ## Interesting features